A purple question mark on a peach-colored background

 Why Is Medical Intervention Important?

 It's crucial to seek medical treatment if you have symptoms of chlamydia or any other STI.
 With a round of antibiotics, you'll be able to avoid any long-term effects.
-Usually, you'll need to go see a doctor in person so that they can perform an STD test.
-Once confirmed, your doctor will prescribe you antibiotics, and you'll be on your way!
+Usually, you'll need to go see a healthcare provider in person so that they can perform an STD test.
+Once confirmed, your provider will prescribe you antibiotics, and you'll be on your way!
 Remember, doctors treat STIs and STDs all the time, so there's absolutely no reason to feel embarrassed.

 While you're on your antibiotics, consider adding a probiotic to your daily routine to help balance the good bacteria in your body.
 It'll help keep you feeling great and can aid you in avoiding those pesky GI issues some folks face when taking an antibiotic.